A direct mode of virus inactivation

 In the continuing R&D of the Sea-Aeration technology which catches and kills viral pathogens in the ventilation system.
 We bring new insights regarding its antiviral capacity.
-Our main component carrageenan which is an ecological and natural product, show great antiviral properties against enveloped viruses such as SARSCOV and influenza.
+Our main component carrageenan, an ecological and natural product, shows great antiviral properties against enveloped viruses such as SARSCOV and influenza.

 With the aid of partnering laboratory Avecom and the University of Ghent we had the following results:

 The antiviral activity of carrageenan (the polysaccharide used as an active compound in our Sea-Aeration technology) against coronavirus was tested by Rega Institute (KU Leuven, Belgium).
 The results confirmed that the tested solution had antiviral activity against the human coronavirus OC43 with EC50 values in the range of 20-100 μg/mL.
 Interestingly, comparable results were also obtained when the antiviral activity of carrageenan was tested against the Influenza A virus.
 Showing effectiveness against enveloped viruses.

 In collaboration with partnering laboratories and the University of Ghent, we have a proven 98 % reduction concentration of infectious viral particles (titer) against porcine reproductive and respiratory syndrome virus (PRRSV).
 This subfamily Coronavirinae in the family Coronaviridae shows sufficient similarities as to genome length and virion structure, for them to be expected to behave similarly outside their hosts.